microsoft/FluidFramework/docs/content/docs/start/quick-start.md

 ---

-In this Quick Start we will be getting a dice roller Fluid application up and running on your computer's localhost.
-We've already embedded an instance of the application, with two clients, below.
-Click the **Roll** button in either client to see how the state of the dice is shared between the two clients.
+In this Quick Start you will be getting a dice roller Fluid application up and running first on your computer's localhost, then deploy it to an Azure Fluid Relay instance to collaborate with others.

 {{< fluid_bundle_loader idPrefix="dice-roller"
 bundleName="dice-roller.12142020.js" >}}